 1973 novel The Princess Bride added a t to the name: Westley.

-In 1987, it became a movie, starring Cary Elwes as Westley – and, of course, the Dread Pirate Roberts.
-It was only a modest success at the box office, but has since become a box office classic.
+In 1987, it became a movie, starring Cary Elwes as Westley – and, of course, the black clad, blonde ponytail Dread Pirate Roberts, too.

 SNIPES, CRAVEN, CRUSHER

-Pop culture gave us more and more figures by the name.
+Pop culture gave us more and more figures answering to the name.

-Horror movie director extraordinaire Wes Craven made it big in the 1980s, beginning with A Nightmare on Elm Street.
-Eventually indie filmmaker Wes Anderson would make his mark.
+- Horror movie director extraordinaire Wes Craven made it big in the 1980s, beginning with A Nightmare on Elm Street.

-Actor Wesley Snipes rocketed to stardom in 1991’s New Jack City.
+- Actor Wesley Snipes rocketed to stardom in 1991’s New Jack City.
 By 1998, he was playing a half-vampire hero in the Blade series.
+He cameoed as the character in 2024’s Deadpool and Wolverine.

-And science fiction fans will think of Wesley Crusher, played by Wil Wheaton.
+- Science fiction fans might think of Wesley Crusher, played by Wil Wheaton.
 The young crew member on Star Trek: The Next Generation is a child prodigy.
 His name likely pays homage to the original Star Trek creator Gene Roddenberry – middle name Wesley.
 The character debuted in 1987.

 VERSATILE and TRADITIONAL

-The baby name Wesley feels surprisingly versatile.
-It shares the softer sounds of Sebastian and Elijah, but pop culture gives us the outlaw and Wesley Snipes – figures that lend it quite a bit of muscle.
+Maybe that’s because the name feels surprisingly versatile.
+It shares the softer sounds of Sebastian and Elijah, but pop culture gives us the outlaw and Wesley Snipes – figures that lend it a different energy, a strong boy name.

-It fits right in with modern surname names like Mason and Hendrix, but Wes leans a little breezy and vintage, closer to Gus or even Max.
+Diminutive Wes leans a little breezy and vintage, closer to diminutives like Gus or even Max.

 What do you think of the baby name Wesley?